All Episodes

 I'll play this one more time, Sal, as you comment.

-Yeah, I can see that.
+Yeah, I could see that.

-The wires on the other side, which is what pulls the shirt, and clearly there's no um, there is no body armor.
+The wire is on the other side, which is what pulls the shirt.

 You could, I mean, no way.

-You want to put this over body armor anyway, because you can't even you would see it.
+You want to put this over body armor anyway because you can't even, you would see it.

 It would stick out like a sore thumb.

-I thought there was another microphone here because I saw something, but that could have been the the wire itself.
+I thought there was another microphone here because I saw something, but that could have been the wire itself.

-I think that that might be a that might be an earpiece clip, is what that could be.
+I think that might be a that might be an earpiece clip, is what that could be.

-That could be an earpiece clip that he had clipped to his shirt um just to secure it, maybe.
+That could be an earpiece clip that he had clipped to his shirt just to secure it, maybe.

-Yeah, but there's definitely here is a wire or another mic here, and the one you clearly see was the one that went flying.
+Yeah, but there's definitely here is a wire or another mic here.

-And of course, if the earpiece was there, that was what came off because it that's what the speculation is of his shrapnel, and and that's it's it's that.
+And of course, if the earpiece was there, that was what came off because that's what the speculation is of his shrapnel.

 That's what people keep seeing.

-Because by the way, all of the they have, I mean, I counted at least three HD cameras that were filming this.
+We don't get the HD footage because, by the way, all of the, they have, I mean, I counted at least three HD cameras that were filming this.

 So we're talking about pure HD, uh, probably 4K cameras that were filming this from every angle that his team has that nobody's seen.

-So unfortunately, we have to kind of go off of these live stream videos.
+So, unfortunately, we have to kind of go off of these live stream videos.

-Because I know that if you could see the angle of what Charlie was looking at, you're gonna see very clearly what's going on in the front.
+Because I know that if you could see the angle of what Charlie was looking at, you're going to see very clearly what's going on in the front, meaning you're going to see who the real, you know, people don't trust or believe the government.

 I think that's the real problem here.

-Yeah, no one trusts the government.
+No one trusts the government.

-I could go back eight years ago, and I still don't know what happened that day in Vegas with that massacre.
+So when they tell you, oh, I think it's this guy, you're going, I could go back eight years ago and I still don't know what happened that day in Vegas with that massacre.

 We still, I mean, it's still questions with that.